Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: CONCLUSION

-Motivated by recent advances in particle-based training methods, we propose an interacting particle method for learning latent energy-based models (\gls*{iplebm}).
+Motivated by this and the recent advances in particle-based training methods, we propose an interacting particle method for learning latent energy-based models (\gls*{iplebm}), which provides a more computationally efficient method to train \glspl*{lebm}.
 By discretising a system of SDEs that is designed to admit an invariant measure concentrating around the maximiser of the marginal log-likelihood, we obtain a practical algorithm that is both scalable and theoretically grounded (Section \ref{sec:algorithm}).
 In Section \ref{sec:nonasymptotic}, we provide to the best of our knowledge the first convergence bounds for training latent energy-based models under the strong log-concavity and smoothness assumptions.
-In particular, we show that the algorithm converges to the optimal parameters with increasing number of both data points and particles; this ensures that even with a small number of particles reliable performance can be achieved on large datasets.
+In particular, we show that the algorithm converges to the maximiser of the empirical marginal log-likelihood with increasing number of both data points and particles; this ensures that even with a small number of particles reliable performance can be achieved on large datasets.
 (Theorem \ref{thm:exact-gradient}, Theorem \ref{thm:inexact-gradient}).
-Although the convergence bounds are obtained under the strong log-concavity we expect those can be further relaxed using similar ideas to \citet{zhang2023nonasymptotic}.
-The experiments on both synthetic and image data show that \gls*{iplebm} achieves competitive generative and reconstructive performance among relevant baselines (Section \ref{sec:experiments}).
+Although the convergence bounds are obtained under the strong log-concavity we expect those can be further relaxed~\citep{zhang2023nonasymptotic} and highlight that the particle system is designed to concentrate around the empirical maximisers of the marginal likelihood even in the non log-concave settings.

-Lastly, while for fairness of comparison we use a simple Langevin chain to approximate the prior expectation, the framework is agnostic to the choice of sampler: more advanced samplers such as Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid}, NUTS \citep{hoffman2014no} or Riemann manifold adjusted version of HMC \citep{girolami2011riemann} could be employed to improve the generative performance.
-In addition, extensions to underdamped settings offers a promising direction to obtain accelerated versions of \gls*{iplebm} with theoretical guarantees \citep{oliva2024}.
+Lastly, while for fairness of comparison we use a simple Langevin chain to approximate the prior expectation, the framework is agnostic to the choice of sampler: advanced samplers such as Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid} could be employed to improve the generative performance.
+In addition, extensions to underdamped settings offer a promising direction to obtain accelerated versions of \gls*{iplebm} with theoretical guarantees \citep{oliva2024}.